x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-exchange-2013-public-folders.md

   .\Sync-ModernMailPublicFolders.ps1 -Credential (Get-Credential) -CsvSummaryFile:sync_summary.csv
   ```

-  -  `Credential` is your Exchange Online administrative user name and password.
+  -  `Credential` is your Exchange Online administrative username and password.

   -  `CsvSummaryFile` is the file path to where you want your log file of synchronization operations and errors located.
 The log will be in .csv format.